argha-c/hystrix-executor/README.md

 # Hystrix Executor
-A Circuit breaker without code clutter.
+Wrapper for [Netflix's Hystrix implementation](https://github.com/Netflix/Hystrix) Circuit breaker without code clutter.
+W

-This wrapper bypasses the Command pattern enforced by Hystrix.
+This attempts to bypass the Command pattern enforced by Hystrix.
 You get all the goodies without littering the code.

 # Variants

-You can choose the Aspect based variant, which supports run-time weaving or the Service based variant, which is more explicit.
+You can choose the aspect-based variant, which supports runtime weaving or the service-based variant, which is more explicit.